Past Life Regression Therapy Uncovers Evidence of Reincarnation

 Past life regressions can be a contentious topic among practitioners of psychology.
 The evidence and accounts are overwhelming, but there is debate as to what they really are.
 Of course, one side believes they are real memories, but other professionals believe they could be anything from fantasies, to archetypical allegories and metaphors, to an expression of the collective unconscious.
 There are even those who have devoted their careers to studying and documenting cases of young children with memories of previous lives, who are still skeptical of reincarnation.

-Another recurring characteristic that they noticed was that birth marks are often associated with areas of trauma or injury from past lives.
+Another recurring characteristic they noticed was that birth marks are often associated with areas of trauma or injury from past lives.
 Some cultures even use this idea to spot reincarnations in the future.
 The Dalai Lama and other Buddhists often smear butter on bodies after death, which is thought to correspond with a birthmark on their reincarnated bodies.

-The biggest difference between Dr. Stevenson and Dr. Tucker’s work, compared to past life regression therapists is that they do not study those put under hypnosis.
+The biggest difference between Dr. Stevenson and Dr. Tucker’s work, compared to most past life regression therapists is that they do not study those put under hypnosis.
 Instead, they look at cases of kids who start to spontaneously remember things and who start speaking about their previous lives while fully cognizant.

-In one of Tucker’s papers he recounts a story of a boy from Thailand who, at the age of three, started complaining that he had been shot and killed in his past life, while riding a bicycle to school.
-He even remembered that he was a local teacher named Bua Kai.
+In one of Tucker’s papers he recounts a story of a boy from Thailand who, at the age of three, started complaining he had been shot and killed in his previous life while riding a bicycle to school.
+He even remembered he was a local teacher named Bua Kai.
 His grandmother took him to the village where he said he had lived, leading her to the home of Bua Kai.
 He recognized the people living there and they confirmed that five years earlier, their son Bua Kai had been shot and killed while riding a bicycle to work.
 He was shot in the back of the head marked by a small entry wound with a larger exit wound in the front of his head.
 The little boy had been born with a small birthmark on the back of his head and a larger, oddly-shaped mark on his forehead.

 Did We Really Have Past Lives?